MakeSchool-Tutorials/Node-Reddit-Clone/P01-Create-A-Post/content.md

 slug: create-a-post
 ---

-We'll follow this little technical planning list we made, and we can even make sub tasks for each major feature.
+Follow the technical planning list we made, and make sub tasks for each major feature.

 1. **Create a post**
   1. Make a posts#new route (`/posts/new`) and template (`posts-new.handlebars`)